Skip to main content

 1. In the sidebar, click on one of your APIs

-2. Then click on Keys in the tabs
+2. Next click on keys in the expanded API you selected.

 Unconnected roles and permissions